Are there any prerequisites for the program?

 Is your program designed for people who are trying to satisfy professional school pre-requisites?

-The core courses don't add up to 32 credits.
-What other courses will I be taking as part of the curriculum?
+What courses will I be taking as part of the curriculum?

-There is flexibility built into this program, which allows students to fill in gaps in their background or simply take a course that sounds interesting.
-Because you need 32 total credits of upper division or graduate coursework to get your degree and your core courses only constitute a portion of those credits, you will fill the remainder of credits with electives.
+You must complete 30 credits to earn this degree.
+20 credits will be required courses that focus mainly in reproduction, physiology and endocrinology.
+The remaining 10 credits allow students to fill in gaps in their background or simply take a course that sounds interesting.
 As long as these electives are 300-level and above, they can be selected from available university-wide offerings and are not restricted to courses offered by the BMS Department.

 What is the degree that I will actually receive?

-All graduates of this program, regardless of option, receive a Master of Science in Biomedical Sciences.
+All graduates of this program receive a Master of Science in Biomedical Sciences.
+A specialization in Assisted Reproductive Technologies will be indicated on the diploma as well.

 If I am accepted, when do I start?